Fish and Wildlife Service, Interior.

 The petition, its appendices, and referenced documents discuss the following threats that we have grouped under Factor A: wildfire, prescribed fire, grazing, and vehicle access and recreation.

 Information provided by the petitioner.
 The petitioner asserts that Thorne's hairstreak butterfly is highly and immediately vulnerable to extinction due to the threat of wildfire as a result of direct mortality of individuals and indirect mortality due to loss of the subspecies' larval host plant, Tecate cypress.
-(The threat of wildfire as it relates to direct mortality of individual butterflies is discussed under Factor E.) They assert that one single new fire could cause the extinction of this butterfly.
+(The threat of wildfire as it relates to direct mortality of individual butterflies is discussed under Factor E.) They assert that one Start Printed Page 44983single new fire could cause the extinction of this butterfly.
 The 2003 Otay/Mine fire served as an example of the threat of fire to the butterfly when it burned 68 percent of the Thorne's hairstreak butterfly habitat (Betzler et al. 2003).
 The petitioner claims the number of fires greatly exceeds natural fire frequencies in southern California's chaparral ecosystems, and the excessive fires have reduced stands of mature Tecate cypress utilized by Thorne's hairstreak butterflies.

 The petitioner provided a map illustrating multiple fires that have burned through and near Thorne's hairstreak butterfly locations within the last century.
 According to the petition, increased human populations and utilization of wildlands correlates with increased southern California wildfire frequency (Keeley et al. 1999; Keeley 2001 [document not submitted with petition]; Keeley and Fotheringham 2003; Wells et al. 2004).